-- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school. - Working with the headteacher, ICT manager and other staff, as necessary, to address any online safety issues or incidents. - Managing all online safety issues and incidents in line with the school child protection policy - Ensuring that any online safety incidents are logged via CPOMS and dealt with appropriately in line with this policy and the Safeguarding and Child Protection Policy. - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy - Updating and delivering staff training on online safety as required and in line with staff training needs. - Liaising with other agencies and/or external services if necessary and logging all incidents and actions on CPOMS. - Provide regular reports on online safety incidents and actions (including any training undertaken) in school to the headteacher and Student Welfare governing board.
+- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school. - Working with the headteacher, ICT manager and other staff, as necessary, to address any online safety issues or incidents. - Taking the lead on understanding the filtering and monitoring systems and processes in place on school devices and school networks - Managing all online safety issues and incidents in line with the school child protection policy - Ensuring that any online safety incidents are logged via CPOMS and dealt with appropriately in line with this policy and the Safeguarding and Child Protection Policy. - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy - Updating and delivering staff training on online safety as required and in line with staff training needs. - Liaising with other agencies and/or external services if necessary and logging all incidents and actions on CPOMS. - Provide regular reports on online safety incidents and actions (including any training undertaken) in school to the headteacher and Student Welfare governing board.